KSP-CKAN/CKAN/Spec.md

 - `license` : The mod's license.
 - `repository` : The repository where the module source can be found.
 - `ci` :  (**v1.6**) Continuous Integration (e.g. Jenkins) Server where the module is being built. `x_ci` is an alias used in netkan.
-- `kerbalstuff` : The mod on KerbalStuff.
+- `spacedock` : The mod on SpaceDock.
 - `manual` : The mod's manual, if it exists.

 Example resources: